Bernard-Soulier Syndrome Medication

 Class Summary

-Desmopressin stimulates factor VIII, prostaglandins, and plasminogen release, but the mechanism of action is not clear and may not be common to all 3 substances.
-These agents possess effect on vessel walls that produces an increase in platelet adhesion.
+Desmopressin acetate (DDAVP) stimulates factor VIII, prostaglandins, and plasminogen release, but the mechanism of action is not clear and may not be common to all 3 substances.
+This agent exerts an effect on vessel walls that produces an increase in platelet adhesion.
 This local hemostatic action may account for its hemostatic properties.

 Desmopressin acetate (DDAVP, Stimate)

-Used to decrease bleeding time in some, but not all, patients with BSS.
+DDAVP is used to decrease bleeding time in some, but not all, patients with BSS.
 It may be useful for minor bleeding episodes.
-The exact mechanism for this is unknown, but it may relate to increased levels of vWF binding to some residual glycoprotein Ib in patients without an absolute deficiency.
+The exact mechanism is unknown but may involve increased levels of vWF binding to some residual glycoprotein Ib in patients without an absolute deficiency.

 Class Summary